How hard is a master’s compared to a bachelor’s degree?

 Keep in mind that you can do a master’s degree in a different field to your bachelor’s degree.
-If your career has stalled during the pandemic, a master’s degree offers the chance to redirect and restructure your career growth – something a new bachelor’s degree doesn’t quite provide.
+If your career has stalled, a master’s degree offers the chance to redirect and restructure your career growth – something a new bachelor’s degree doesn’t quite provide.
 And while some master’s courses will require a related bachelor’s degree to begin, it isn’t always required for them to be in the same field or faculty if you have equivalent work experience.

 In truth, I found the workload more enjoyable because I had found my niche, something my undergraduate with its multitude of electives hadn’t given me.
 I loved the Writing, Editing and Publishing postgraduate program, because I was passionate about writing and working in publishing.

 Is a master’s degree better than a bachelor’s degree?

 So, is a master’s degree better than a bachelor’s degree?
 It depends what you intend to use it for.

 A master’s degree workload is similar to a bachelor’s degree in many ways.
 Both require focus and determination, but a master’s ultimately encompasses the necessary skills many professionals need to grow, especially in uncertain times.